Sophia Flörsch: Personal life

 Flörsch was born in Grünwald, Bavaria, and has spent most of her life around Munich: she attended Oberhaching Grammar School and is now based in Pullach.
 Her interests include karting, skiing and wind surfing.

-In February 2020 she won the award for World Comeback of the Year at the 2020 Laureus World Sports Awards.

-Controversy
+She has cited Lewis Hamilton, Sebastian Vettel and Michael Schumacher as her racing idols.

+Views and ambassadorship

-Flörsch is an outspoken critic of the W Series women's Formula 3 championship; labelling it a "step back on a sporting level" and "not the way to help women in motorsport" upon launch in 2019, and "gender bashing" in 2022.
-She further criticised the existence of a series-affiliated esports championship held during the coronavirus pandemic since she claimed it would create "segregation behind a computer".
+Flörsch was an outspoken critic of the now-defunct W Series women's Formula Regional championship; labelling it a "step back on a sporting level" and "not the way to help women in motorsport" upon launch in 2019, and "gender bashing" in 2022.
+She further criticised the existence of a series-affiliated esports championship held during the coronavirus pandemic, claiming it would create "segregation behind a computer".
+In 2024, after the championship's collapse, former W Series driver Abbie Eaton claimed that some of Flörsch's arguments were "completely deluded" and that "a lot of the time it's her dad posting on her social media".
+She has also been critical of the subsequent F1 Academy, classing it as "segregation" and "the wrong approach".

-Upon entering the FIA Formula 3 Championship in 2020, Flörsch criticised the German media, claiming that they were favouring Mick and David Schumacher due to their fathers' (Michael and Ralf respectively) successes and refusing to promote other German junior formula drivers.
+Flörsch is a brand ambassador for the Schaeffler Group, as well as non-profit organisations Dare to be Different and Wings for Life.
+She has twice been a guest at the International Motor Show Germany, and in February 2020 she won the award for World Comeback of the Year at the 2020 Laureus World Sports Awards.